woodysee/delivery-and-debts/README.md

 - Jens H. Nielsen - our instructor
 - Geng Sng & Iskandar Jamaluddin - our teaching assistants
-- Alex Min, Elnathan Erh, Bryan Lee & Choong Han Xiang - for their guidance with my hurdles of JavaScript
+- Alex Min, Elnathan Erh, Bryan Lee & Choong Han Xiang - for their patient guidance with my hurdles of JavaScript
-- And most importantly all the students of GA's sg-wdi-10!
+- And most importantly all the awesome students of GA's sg-wdi-10!